Mixarar/scpcbm/game/plot.md

 - "It shook up Dr. L. pretty badly.
 He hasn't left his office, says he's been hearing things."
 [indecipherable]
+### SCP-173 Test
+- "Attention, all Class-D personnel, please enter the containment chamber."
+- "Please approach SCP-173 for testing."
+- "Uh, there seems to be a problem with the door control system.
+The door isn't responding to any of our attempts to close it, so please maintain direct eye contact with SCP-173, and—"
+[microphone cuts out]
 ### After The breach
 - Attention, all personnel, report to Gate [distortion] ...immediately.
 ## Endings